symfony/symfony-docs/cookbook/form/data_transformers.rst

 Cool, you're done!
 Your user will be able to enter an issue number into the text field and it will be transformed back into an Issue object.
-This means that, after a successful bind, the Form framework will pass a real Issue object to ``Task::setIssue()`` instead of the issue number.
+This means that, after a successful submission, the Form framework will pass a real Issue object to ``Task::setIssue()`` instead of the issue number.

 If the issue isn't found, a form error will be created for that field and